Mon, 10:30am-midnight; Tue-Fri, 8am-2am; Sat, 9am-2am; Sun, 9am-midnight

 1 at Christopher St.-Sheridan Sq.

-The architect of this carefully curated little space is Gabriel Stulman, who used to run the front of the house at another diminutive, wildly popular West Village restaurant, the Little Owl.
-He’s named his restaurant for his grandfathers, Joseph and Leonard, and the plates on the cozily spaced tables used to be stored in his mother’s garage.
-Like the Little Owl, Joseph Leonard occupies a prime piece of Village real estate: in this case, on the corner of Waverly Place near Sheridan Square, where the popular brasserie Les Deux Gamins once stood.
+The architect of this carefully curated little space is Gabriel Stulman, who also runs the popular West Village restaurants Jeffrey’s Grocery, Fedora, Bar Sardine, and Perla.
+He’s named this one for his grandfathers, Joseph and Leonard, and the plates on the cozily spaced tables used to be stored in his mother’s garage.
+Like the Little Owl (where he used to run the front of the house), Joseph Leonard occupies a prime piece of Village real estate: in this case, on the corner of Waverly Place near Sheridan Square, where the popular brasserie Les Deux Gamins once stood.
 There are no reservations at Joseph Leonard.
 This ensures that tables (there are only seven of them) fill up quickly (arrive before 6:30 or you’ll find yourself loitering out on the sidewalk like I did, several evenings in a row) and that, as the night wears on, the room takes on a pleasantly intimate, cocktail-party feel.

 The best table in the house is in the back right corner, away from the trampling herd.Ideal Meal